josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 But we don't.
 In fact, most people seem to agree it's worse than ever.
-Across the board, the best software seems to have gotten worse, while bad software has proliferated tenfold.
+Across the board, the best software seems to have gotten worse.
+And while you could _maybe_ argue bad software is better now than it would've been, it's also proliferated tenfold.

 ### Reductionism